ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: ForgerySleuth

-To integrate the image content embedding $\mathbf{f}_{c}$, trace embedding $\mathbf{f}_{t}$, and the LLM output tokens $\mathbf{h}_{seg}$ obtained from the M-LLM, we take inspiration from Transformer segmentation models \cite{DETR, MaskFormer, SAM} and design a vision decoder with a fusion attention mechanism.
+\textbf{Fusion Mechanism.} To integrate the image content embedding $\mathbf{f}_{c}$, trace embedding $\mathbf{f}_{t}$, and the LLM output tokens $\mathbf{h}_\text{seg}$ obtained from the M-LLM, we take inspiration from Transformer segmentation models \cite{DETR, MaskFormer, SAM} and design a vision decoder with a fusion attention mechanism, as illustrated in Figure \ref{figure:framework} (b).
 Here, the first layer of the module computes attention between anomalies in the LLM output tokens and traces in the trace embeddings, facilitating the organization and pinpointing of clues.
 The subsequent layers focus on attention between refined clues in the upgraded tokens and content in the image embeddings, enabling more precise segmentation of the tampered regions.
-More details can be found in the supplementary material.

-\textbf{Learning Objective.} Our framework is trained end-to-end using both the reasoning text loss $\mathcal{L}_{txt}$ and the tampered region mask loss $\mathcal{L}_{mask}$.
-The final learning objective $\mathcal{L}$ is formulated as a weighted sum of these losses, with weight $\lambda_{txt}$ and $\lambda_{mask}$, as
+\textbf{Learning Objective.} Our framework is trained end-to-end using both the reasoning text loss $\mathcal{L}_\text{txt}$ and the tampered region mask loss $\mathcal{L}_\text{mask}$.
+The final learning objective $\mathcal{L}$ is formulated as a weighted sum of these losses, with weight $\lambda_\text{txt}$ and $\lambda_\text{mask}$, as

-Specifically, $\mathcal{L}_{txt}$ is the auto-regressive cross-entropy (CE) loss for reasoning text generation, guiding the model to collect multi-level clues, while $\mathcal{L}_{mask}$ is the mask loss, which encourages the model to produce precise segmentation results. $\mathcal{L}_{mask}$ is implemented by the combination of binary cross-entropy (BCE) loss and DICE loss, with respective weights $\lambda_{bce}$ and $\lambda_{dice}$.
+Specifically, $\mathcal{L}_\text{txt}$ is the auto-regressive cross-entropy (CE) loss for reasoning text generation, guiding the model to collect multi-level clues, while $\mathcal{L}_\text{mask}$ is the mask loss, which encourages the model to produce precise segmentation results. $\mathcal{L}_\text{mask}$ is implemented by the combination of binary cross-entropy (BCE) loss and DICE loss, with respective weights $\lambda_{bce}$ and $\lambda_\text{dice}$.
 Given the ground-truth targets $\mathbf{T}$ and $\mathbf{M}$, the final loss functions are defined as

-It is noteworthy that no separate loss is required for the classification result, as the supervision for \texttt{<REAL>} and \texttt{<FAKE>} tokens are integrated into the text loss $\mathcal{L}_{txt}$.
+It is noteworthy that no separate loss is required for the classification result, as the supervision for \texttt{<REAL>} and \texttt{<FAKE>} tokens are integrated into the text loss $\mathcal{L}_\text{txt}$.